sorintlab/stolon/doc/commands/stolon-keeper.md

       --store-prefix string             the store base prefix (default "stolon/cluster") --store-skip-tls-verify           skip store certificate verification (insecure!!!)
-      --store-timeout duration          store request timeout (default 5s) --uid string                      keeper uid (must be unique in the cluster and can contain only lower-case letters, numbers and the underscore character).
+      --store-timeout duration          store request timeout (default 5s) --store-username string           username for client identification to the store --store-password string           password for client identification to the store --uid string                      keeper uid (must be unique in the cluster and can contain only lower-case letters, numbers and the underscore character).
 If not provided a random uid will be generated.
 ```